fbpx

 Hi Khalil,

-We have confirmed that this issue has now been resolved.
-Please test it at your end and let us know if your results vary.
+We have confirmed that this issue has been resolved.
+Please test it on your end and let us know if you encounter any issues.
+We appreciate your efforts in helping to protect LinkedIn members.

 Regards,